Yoast/developer/changelogs/wordpress-seo-premium.md

 #### Enhancements

-* Introduces the `Yoast\WP\SEO
-edirects_options_autoload` filter, which can be used to override the default setting of having the redirect options autoloaded.
+* Introduces the `Yoast\WP\SEO\redirects_options_autoload` filter, which can be used to override the default setting of having the redirect options autoloaded.

 #### Other